aidan-n/Electriseek/README.md

 ## Electriseek

-A python library to compute electric values, such as potential difference or charge.
+A python library to compute electric values, such as potential difference and charge.